The strong amalgamation property into union: Preservation conditions.

 By the proof of Proposition \ref{pu}, we can deal with structures with a family of transitive relations, each relation satisfying any set of properties chosen from 2.- 5.
 Structures with partial orders are just an instance of this more general case.
 In particular, we can deal with any class of structures with many preordered sets, many equivalence relations, or even simultaneously posets, preordered sets and equivalence relations.

 Even in this general setting we can define a \emph{coarseness condition}, namely, a condition of the form $R_j \subseteq R_i$.
 That is, if $x \mathrel { R_j } y$, then $x \mathrel { R_i } y$.

-Due to Proposition \ref{pu}(C), we can add a family of unary operations, as well as conditions asking that some operation is $R$-preserving or $R$-reversing.
+Due to Propositions \ref{pu}(D) and \ref{T}(b), we can add a family of unary operations, as well as conditions asking that some operation is $R$-preserving or $R$-reversing.
 We can add sentences of the form \eqref{sent}, in view of Proposition \ref{un}.
 In conclusion, here is a general result we have got.

-\begin{theorem} \labbel{gen} All the classes $\mathcal K$ described below have SAPU; actually, superSAPU with respect to all the binary relations involved.
+\begin{theorem} \labbel{gen} All the classes $\mathcal K$ described below have SAPU; actually, superSAPU with respect to all the binary relations $R_i$ involved.

 We assume that $\mathcal K$ is the class of models for some theory $T$ in a language with a sequence $( R_i) _{i \in I} $ of binary relation symbols and a sequence $( f_h) _{h \in H} $ of unary function symbols.
 We require that $T$ asserts that each $R_i$ is a transitive relation.
 Moreover, $T$ is allowed to contain some axioms, possibly none, from the list below (each axiom might appear for as many indices as wanted). \begin{enumerate} \item Some relation $R_i$ is reflexive; \item Some relation $R_i$ is symmetric; \item Some relation $R_i$ is antireflexive; \item Some relation $R_i$ is antisymmetric; \item Some $f_h$ preserves some $R_i$; \item Some $f_h$ is $R_i$-reversing; \item Some $R_i$ is coarser than some $R_j$; \item Any sentence of the form \eqref{sent}, in particular, the universal closures of sentences of the form \begin{enumerate} \item $ f_h(x) \mathrel { R_i } f_k(x)$, \item $ x \mathrel { R_i } f_h(x)$, \item $ f_h(f_h(x)) = f_h(x)$, \item $ f_h(f_k(x)) = f_k(f_h(x))$, etc. \end{enumerate} \item Some $f_h$ strictly preserves some $R_i$, provided $T$ asserts that $R_i$ is a partial order; \item Some $f_h$ is strictly $R_i$-reversing, provided $T$ asserts that $R_i$ is a partial order. \end{enumerate}